Debug WordPress: A Comprehensive Guide for Beginners

 This environment is mostly not visible to visitors and search engines.
 So you can have more freedom to tweak, tune, and test the changes you want to bring, without affecting your public, live site.

 To change the script execution, WordPress also provides a constant that we can add to the wp-config.php file, that is:

 6. Detect PHP Errors

 You can detect the PHP errors early in your scripts using phpinfo.
-This file can output information about the current state of PHP, including the compilation options and extensions, version, environment, OS version, HTTP headers, and license.
+This file can output information about the current state of PHP, including the compilation options and extensions, PHP version, PHP file size limits, maximum execution time, environment, OS version, HTTP headers, and license.